adaptris/adaptris.github.io/_posts/2018-07-03-testing-interlok-config.markdown

 You can run the config here now to see if you're `service-to-test` gets extracted, it won't do anything useful at this point though.

-_TIP: Other preprocessors include variable substitution or xpath extracts_
+_TIP: Other preprocessors include variable substitution and xpath extracts_

 ## Test Cases - Input Messages and Assertions